Near Bryce in Garfield County, Utah — The American Mountains (Southwest)

 Location.
 37° 41.756′ N, 112° 10.199′ W. Marker is near Bryce, Utah, in Garfield County.
 Marker is on Utah Route 12 0 miles west of the road to Bryce Canyon Airport, on the right when traveling west.
+Marker is in a highway pullout west of the airport entrance.
 Touch for map.
-Marker is in a highway pullout west of the airport entrance.
 Marker is in this post office area: Bryce UT 84764, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 26, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 618 times since then and 33 times this year.
+It was originally submitted on February 26, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 658 times since then and 10 times this year.
 Last updated on June 24, 2014, by Bill Kirchner of Tucson, Arizona.
 Photos: 1. submitted on February 26, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.
 2. submitted on June 24, 2014, by Bill Kirchner of Tucson, Arizona.
 3, 4, 5, 6. submitted on February 26, 2011, by William Fischer, Jr. of Scranton, Pennsylvania. • Syd Whittle was the editor who published this page.